The 30 best true crime podcasts to kill your free time, ranked

 (Image credit: KSL)

 The best true crime podcasts bring us into investigations ears-first.
 They make us feel like we’re truly involved.
 Few series do this as spectacularly as Cold.
-Susan Powell disappeared in 2009 and, while her husband Josh was a suspect from the outset, he was never charged or arrested and her body has never been found.
-Over eighteen hour-long episodes and three comprehensive bonus add-ons, Dave Cawley breaks down the case in granular detail.
+With three seasons now available, the best place to start is undoubtedly the original investigation.
+Susan Powell disappeared in 2009 and, while her husband Josh was a suspect from the outset, he was never charged and her body has never been found.
+Over 18 hour-long episodes plus comprehensive bonus material, Dave Cawley breaks down the case in granular detail.
 This is no true crime quick fix.
 Stories like this one take time.

 While we hear interviews with the people who matter, members of the Powell family and the detective who worked on the case, Cawley does his own digging and investigating, revealing details from Susan’s diary, and recordings from within the Powell household.
 The story itself is deeply upsetting and frustrating as Cawley reveals the desperation of the police at the time as they failed to snare proof of Susan’s husband’s guilt before tragedy struck again.
-But the case is, as the title says, Cold, and Cawley is still deeply involved, tracking GPS movements from 2009 and attempting to find his way into hard drives.
-It’s not easy but Cold is essential investigative journalism.
+It’s not easy, but Cold is essential investigative journalism.

 Somebody